Buying a Home in BC

 For years, the federal GST New Home Rebate helped first-time buyers — but only barely.
 The rebate maxed out at $6,300 and disappeared entirely for homes priced above $450,000.
 In a market like Metro Vancouver or the Fraser Valley, where most new builds cost $600,000 to $1,000,000+, the rebate was essentially irrelevant to the majority of buyers.

-The new legislation changes everything.
-Instead of a small, means-tested rebate, it introduces a full GST exemption for first-time buyers on newly built homes — eliminating the GST entirely, up to a maximum saving of $50,000 on a $1,000,000 home.
+Bill C-4 changes everything.
+Instead of a small, means-tested rebate, it introduces a full GST exemption for first-time buyers on newly built homes — eliminating the GST entirely on homes up to $1,000,000, with a reduced rate for homes between $1,000,000 and $1,500,000.
+Maximum saving: $50,000.

 Key Takeaway